About Purple Cat Press

 Why the name “Purple Cat Press”?
 It’s pretty simple.
 We love purple, cats, and books that are printed on presses!

-And, of course, the felines in our stories are Canadian cats.
-However, they never apologise for their behaviour!
+And, of course, all the felines in our stories are Canadian cats.
+However, they never apologise for anything they do!

 About the Author